-If You Terminate Domestic/Civil Union Partner Coverage
+If You Terminate Partner Coverage

-To terminate domestic/civil union partner coverage, you must complete a form attesting that your domestic/civil union partnership has ended, or submit a document showing the termination of your domestic/civil union partner registration, as applicable.
+To terminate partner coverage, you must complete a form attesting that your partnership has ended or submit a document showing the termination of your partner registration, as applicable.
 To request the form, call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.
 Taxes paid on the imputed income are not refundable.

-Your domestic/civil union partner and his or her children will be eligible to continue medical, dental, vision and/or HCSA coverage, if applicable, at his or her expense for a period of 36 months.
+Your partner and his or her children will be eligible to continue medical, dental, vision and/or HCSA coverage, if applicable, at his or her expense for a period of 36 months.

-This coverage will be similar to Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA) coverage offered to spouses, domestic partners, civil union partners and other covered dependents.
-See "COBRA" beginning on page 39 for more information.
+This coverage will be similar to Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA) coverage offered to spouses/partners and other covered dependents.
+See "COBRA" beginning on page 41 for more information.

-If You and Your Domestic Partner Marry
+If You and Your Partner Marry